ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 ![1549297451207](1549297451207.png)

-*Why would someone write code like this, when the verilog code in the project is possible?*
+*Why would someone write code like this, when the simple verilog code actually used in this project  is possible?*

-*There are other clues that this code is not RTL besides the heavy use of modules.
+*There are other clues that this code is not RTL and old besides the heavy use of modules.
 What is it?*

 *The RTL schematic is very interesting.
 It has a symbol for comparing and a symbol for subtracting.
 A normal gate is not used.
 What are the equivalent symbols in logisim?
 (Attach screen shots)*